 A Vitamin D Strategy

 Maintaining adequate vitamin D levels is relatively easy to do and yields huge benefits.
-So here’s a summary of what you should do:
+So here’s a summary of what you should do to boost your vitamin D levels:

 - Start now increasing your vitamin D levels by getting more sun exposure, by supplementing with vitamin D3, and considering diet sources high in vitamin D.